-Early August saw us out on Maine’s Bold Coast within the Cutler Coast Public Reserved Lands, close enough to the Canadian border that our phones tried to tell us that we were, in fact, in Canada.
-The Bold Coast’s network of hiking trails follow rocky shoreline that looks out onto the Gulf of Maine, and the Bay of Fundy to the north.
+Early August saw us out on Maine’s Bold Coast within the Cutler Coast Public Reserved Lands.
+Close enough to the Canadian border that our phones tried to tell us that we were, in fact, in Canada.
+The Bold Coast’s network of hiking trails follows a rocky shoreline that overlooks the Gulf of Maine, and the Bay of Fundy to the north.

 Camping spots are limited to specific areas in an effort to keep damage to fragile ecosystems at a minimum.
-Snagging one is based on a confusing combination of filling out/checking a sign-in sheet itinerary at the trailhead and last one to a tent site is a rotten egg.
-We saw more people camped out than had been listed on the sign-in paper, at different tent areas, and ended up not pressing on to our planned destination (which only had three sites) in favor of taking a spot we luckily came across instead.
+Snagging one is based on a confusing combination of filling out a sign-in sheet itinerary at the trailhead and the last one to a tent site is a rotten egg.
+We saw more people camped out at different tent areas than were listed on the sign-in paper.
+In favor of taking a spot we luckily came across instead, we ended up not pressing on to our planned destination (which only had three sites).

 The main thing we were logging more miles with on this overnight was our LightHeart Gear Duo tent, and the SWD packs.
 The tent was a challenge to set up at our selected site due to soft terrain that wouldn’t hold our tent stakes, but it wasn’t the tent’s fault.
-We began to notice that getting in and out of the tent was a bit of a struggle with both of our sleep systems fully set up and gear inside—more so for Garrett, who has flexibility issues.
+Navigating the tent became a noticeable struggle with both of our sleep systems ready and gear inside — especially for Garrett, who has flexibility issues.
 This trip was the beginning of the end for our Duo, though we didn’t really know it at the time.
-I’ll chat more about this in the next and final miniseries post, detailing our last thru-hike shakedown out on a section of the Arizona Trail.
+I’ll chat more about this in the next and final miniseries post.

 Mosquito Horde from Hell

-While this hike left us with endlessly gorgeous views of rocky coastline, unspoiled coves, and turquoise waters, we also encountered a mass of needle-nosed bloodsuckers that numbered in the hundreds.
+This hike left us with endlessly gorgeous views of rocky coastline, unspoiled coves, and turquoise waters.
+Unfortunately, we also encountered a mass of needle-nosed bloodsuckers that numbered in the hundreds.
 Never have I seen that many droning around an area at the same time.
-We had dinner on a small pebble beach near our tent site and finished up around dusk, with just a few beach spiders to add to the list of wildlife we’d seen that day.
-The trek out to camp had been a stagnant one, very hot, with little to no breeze to speak of even along the ocean’s edge.
-I have no idea if heat was a factor in keeping bugs at bay, but once the sun began to disappear it was like a switch had been flipped.
+The trek out to camp had been a stagnant one, very hot, with no breeze to speak of.
+Strange for a hike along the ocean coastline.
+We had dinner on a small pebble beach near camp and finished up around dusk.
+Perhaps the heat kept bugs at bay, but once the sun began to disappear it was like a switch had been flipped.

-By the time we returned to our tent after eating and cleaning up for the night, little ole me was being swarmed.
+The return to our tent after eating and cleaning up for the night was a battle amidst the trees.
 I suffer on a regular basis from being overly attractive to mosquitoes, and this night was exceptionally bad.
-Once we got in the tent we were basically trapped, watching as hundreds of these freaking things poked and bumped into the mesh door on primarily MY side, corralled by the half-open vestibule wall and main body of the tent.
-I’ve read horror stories of mosquito swarms on the AT in certain areas when weather conditions are just right, but nothing I dealt with in 2015 even comes remotely close to this experience.
+Hundreds within a thick swarm poked and bumped into the mesh door on my side after I dove in.
+Effectively trapped inside, we watched the bugs corral themselves between the half-open vestibule wall and main body of the tent.
+I’ve read horror stories of mosquito swarms on the AT when weather conditions are just right, but nothing I dealt with in 2015 even comes remotely close to this experience.
 Fingers crossed we’ll avoid thick mosquito clouds on our thru-hike, but with my luck, probably not.

 This website contains affiliate links, which means The Trek may receive a percentage of any product or service you purchase using the links in the articles or advertisements.
 The buyer pays the same price as they would otherwise, and your purchase helps to support The Trek's ongoing goal to serve you quality backpacking advice and information.
 Thanks for your support!